mpv-player/mpv/DOCS/man/input.rst

     Any of these properties may be unavailable or set to dummy values if the VO window is not created or visible.

+``window-id``
+    Read-only - mpv's window id.
+May not always be available, i.e due to window not being opened yet or not being supported by the VO.

 ``mouse-pos``
     Read-only - last known mouse position, normalizd to OSD dimensions.